Hamilton's Object Revisited: A challenging source redshift of a strong lensing configuration: Blue KCWI redshift determination

-\comm{The Ly-$\alpha$ blob, first detected in \cite{bib:Griffiths2021}, is a distinct background object at $z\approx3.20$.
-It is unrelated to Hamilton's Object physically and neither linked to the multiple images of its bulge nor to its star-forming region.
+The Ly-$\alpha$ blob, first detected in \cite{bib:Griffiths2021}, is a distinct background object at $z\approx3.20$.
+It is unrelated to Hamilton's Object physically and not linked to the multiple images of its bulge or to its SFR.
 The Ly-$\alpha$ blob is located along a different line of sight and only serendipitously appears in projection within the same KCWI field of view.
-Therefore, its significance in our analysis is purely methodological: it serves as an independent, spatially isolated single-emission-line source at a well-determined redshift, which we use to validate our data reduction pipeline and spectrum extraction procedure before applying the same methods to the more complex triple-image configuration.}
+Therefore, its significance in our analysis is purely methodological: it serves as an independent, spatially isolated single emission-line source at a well-determined redshift, which we use to validate our data reduction pipeline and spectrum extraction procedure before applying the same methods to the more complex triple-image configuration.

 The KCWI data cube was read in and all 49 bad pixels, indicated by the bad pixel mask, were marked as \texttt{NaN} to be excluded from any analysis.
 Subsequently, the strong Lyman-$\alpha$ emitter was traced in the data cube to be at RA$=337.53810$~deg and Dec$=-8.16135$~deg, see Fig.~\ref{fig:lya} (left).
-This position is only 2.5~arcsec away from that found in \cite{bib:Griffiths2021}, which is located one pixel to the right and one pixel down from our position. \comm{As Fig.~\ref{fig:lya} (left) shows the slice of the KCWI data cube at which the Ly-$\alpha$ blob has its peak emission, it is clear from the plot that the blob does not have a second image above the detection limit close to image~B. It is thus not multiply-imaged in the same configuration as Hamilton's Object within the KCWI field of view.}
+This position is only 2.5~arcsec from that found in \cite{bib:Griffiths2021}, which is located one pixel to the right and one pixel down from our position.
+As Fig.~\ref{fig:lya} (left) shows the slice of the KCWI data cube at which the Ly-$\alpha$ blob has its peak emission, it is clear from the plot that the blob does not have a second image above the detection limit close to image~B. It is thus not multiply-imaged in the same configuration as Hamilton's Object within the KCWI field of view.